parthh2024/project/README.md

-# POwer BI priject About
+# POwer BI project About